elwayman02/ember-interactivity/README.md

 Ember Interactivity sends its events to the `interactivity-tracking` service.
 Use this interface to implement your own integration points for sending data to your favorite analytics service.
-For example, if you want to use [`ember-metrics`](https://github.com/poteto/ember-metrics) to send route interactivity events to Mixpanel:
+For example, if you want to use [`ember-metrics`](https://github.com/poteto/ember-metrics) to send interactivity events to Mixpanel:

 ```javascript
 // app/services/interactivity-tracking.js